redrails/old-blog/_posts/2016-12-23-Engineering-Data-Engineers.md

 {% include base_path %}

 [Part 1](https://dashee87.github.io/data%20science/data-scientists-vs-data-analysts-part-1/) and [Part 2](https://dashee87.github.io/data%20science/data-scientists-vs-data-analysts-part-2/) both compared data scientists to data analysts.
 But I've been neglecting the unsung heroes of the data world: data engineers.
 I'm not too familiar with the life of a data engineer.
 I imagine there's some overlap with data scientists (Python, Hadoop, etc), but with a stronger emphasis on data infastructure (Spark, AWS, etc.).
 Coming from a position of complete ignorance, let's see if we can use NLP to identify the skills that are specific to data engineers.
+As always, the full code can be found on github.

 ### Data Collection